Baseline Researcher Access to Public Sector Data

 But while these data have a great potential to facilitate research, they are held in numerous custom-made databases that do not talk to each other, varying in terms of the content, detail, quality and governance.
 This makes it difficult for researchers to tap into them.
 In fact, with the metadata often missing, many researchers would not know the data exist in the first place.
 A curated data asset is needed to understand how our education system is performing and evaluate the efficiency of mental health interventions delivered at schools.

-This project will create an enduring database linking education and wellbeing data from multiple databases, covering such areas as enrollment, attendance, behaviour management, academic achievement, and student wellbeing.
+This project created an enduring database linking education and wellbeing data from multiple databases, covering such areas as enrollment, attendance, behaviour management, academic achievement, and student wellbeing.
 Over time, this will paint a fuller picture of the students’ journey throughout their school life.
 A collaborative, coordinated approach will maximise the comparability and use of all these data from different states and territories.

-The project will involve:
+The project involved:

-The project will deliver:
+The project has delivered:

 Ultimately, this project will enable high quality, policy-relevant research on young people’s wellbeing and engagement during their schooling years by combining existing wellbeing and engagement data with demographic, attendance, and NAPLAN data.
 This will be significant to young people’s education outcomes, adult outcomes, and the future of Australia’s economy.